 Innovation Fund Details

-As of June 25th, 2021, Small businesses in Center City will once again be able to apply for grants from the Small Business Innovation Fund.
+The application window for Round 4 – 2021 Opportunities closed on July 14, 2021.
+All applicants will receive an update about their application by August 31, 2021.
 Grants will be prioritized to small businesses that create unique experiences for neighborhoods, including storefront businesses, distinctive products or services, and/or exceptional community engagement.
 Innovations with the potential to replicate, scale, or foster collaboration will be prioritized in the review process.

 Thank you for your creative entrepreneurship and service to our community.
 You make this place better.

 - Grants of $10,000, $20,000 or $40,000 per Center City business

 - Grants for joint applications from multiple Center City businesses may exceed $40,000 at the discretion of the Review Committee.

 - The grant funding must be used for an innovative investment to respond to 2021 opportunities related to COVID-19 recovery and adaptations.
 The goal is to support small businesses in resiliency and responding to new opportunities.
 Funds CANNOT be used for day-to-day operating expenses, like payroll, vendor payments, losses, utilities, rent, or mortgage

-- Small businesses must have an existing physical location within two miles of Trade and Tryon Streets, or be expanding business, services or products within the Center City geography.
+- Small businesses must have an existing physical location within two miles of Trade and Tryon Streets, or be expanding business, services, or products within the Center City geography (see map below).

 - The business headquarters is located within the Charlotte region.